Boscastle to Minster Church circular walk

 Since its reintroduction, sycamore has spread widely as the seeds are extremely fertile and able to grow just about anywhere where the ground is sufficiently wet.
 In particular they can grow within the shade of the parent tree, creating dense cover that crowds-out other species.
 In some areas it is regarded as an invasive weed.

 4. Cross the bridge and bear right to follow the path uphill through the woods.
-Continue until eventually you reach a waymark where the path forks.
+Continue until eventually you reach a signpost where the path forks.

 Minster Wood, in the Valency valley, is an ancient broadleaf woodland which has had continuous tree cover for at least 400 years, providing a habitat for many fern species.
 The woods consist of native trees but are not entirely wild, having been managed since Norman times by the monks of the priory of Minster.
 Up to the 19th Century, bark was collected for tanning, and charcoal was generated by burning coppiced trees.

-5. At the waymark, take the right (lower) path and follow it to a gate into the churchyard.
+5. When you reach the signpost, take the right (lower) path indicated for the church and follow it to a gate into the churchyard.

 Just before you go through the gate into the churchyard, at the end of the fence to the left is the grave of a "witch".